geheb/daily_picker/README.md

 * background image https://picsum.photo

 # How to use?
-Just edit the the html page and update your team members.
+Just edit the team.js file and update your team members.
 Feel free to adapt the colors, member images, background images, etc. ;)